Arsenio Rodríguez: Rise to fame

 By 1938, Rodríguez was the de facto musical director of the Septeto Bellamar and his name had become familiar to important figures such as Antonio Arcaño and Miguelito Valdés.
 His acquaintance with the latter made it possible for one of his songs, "Bruca maniguá", to be recorded by the famous Orquesta Casino de la Playa in June 1937.
 The song, featuring Valdés on vocals, became an international hit and Rodríguez's breakthrough composition.
 The band also recorded Rodríguez's "Ben acá Tomá" in the same recording session, becoming their next A-side.
 In 1938 they recorded "Yo son macuá", "Funfuñando" (also a hit) and "Se va el caramelero", which included Rodríguez's first recorded performance, a remarkable solo on the tres.

 In 1940, on the wave of his success with Casino de la Playa, Rodríguez formed his own conjunto, which featured three singers (playing claves, maracas and guitar), two trumpets, tres, piano, bass, tumbadora and bongo.
 At the time, only two other conjuntos existed: Conjunto Casino and Alberto Ruiz's Conjunto Kubavana.
 This type of ensemble would replace the former septetos, although some such as the Septeto Nacional would perform on and off for years.
 Of all the conjuntos, Arsenio Rodríguez's became the most successful and critically acclaimed one during the 1940s.
-His popularity earned him the nickname El Ciego Maravilloso (The Marvellous Blind Man).
+His popularity earned him the nickname El Ciego Maravilloso (The Blind Marvel).
 The first single by his conjunto was "El pirulero no vuelve más", a pregón which tried to capitalize on the success of "Se va el caramelero".

 In 1947, Rodríguez went to New York for the first time.
 There, he hoped to get cured of his blindness but eye specialist Ramón Castroviejo was told that his optic nerves had been completely destroyed.
 This experience led him to compose the bolero "La vida es un sueño" (Life is a dream).
 He returned to New York in 1948 and 1950 before establishing himself in the city in 1952.
 He played with influential artists such as Chano Pozo, Machito, Dizzy Gillespie and Mario Bauzá.
 On March 18, 1952, Rodríguez made his final recordings with his band for RCA Victor in Cuba.
 He finally left Havana on March 22, 1952, having handed the direction of the conjunto to trumpeter Félix Chappottín.
 Chappottín and the other remaining members, including pianist Lilí Martínez and singer Miguelito Cuní, formed Conjunto Chappottín.
 He would return to Havana for the last time in 1956.